shr1911/communitytopic/README.md

 | Reuters21578 | [Reuters21578](https://huggingface.co/datasets/reuters21578) | English |
 | Europarl | [Europarl](https://www.statmt.org/europarl/) | English, Italian, French, German, Spanish |

-Also we have used following metrics for our Evaluation:
+Also we have used following **metrics for our Evaluation**:

 **1. Coherences**
-- CV
-- CNPMI
+To compare different topic models, we use two coherence measures: c_v and c_npmi.
+Both measures have been shown to correlate with human judgements of topic quality with CV having the strongest correlation

 **2. Diversity Measures**
-- PWU
-- PJD
-- IRBO
+- Proportion of unique words (PWU): Computes the proportion of unique words for the topic
+- Average Pairwise Jaccard Diversity (PJD): Coomputes the average pairwise jaccard distance between the topics.
+- Inverted Rank-Biased Overlap (IRBO): Computes score of the rank biased overlap over the topics.

 **3. Hierarchical Measures**
-- Topic Specialization
-- Topic Affinity
+- Topic Specialization:  measures the distance of a topic’s probability distribution over terms from thegeneral probability distribution of all terms in the corpus given by their occurrence frequency.
+We expect topics at higher levels in the hierarchy closer to theroot to be more general and less specialized and topics further down the hierarchy to be more specialized
+- Topic Affinity: measures the similarity between a super-topic and a set of sub-topics.
+We expect higher affinity between a parent topic and its children and lower affinity between a parent topic and sub-topics which are not its children

 ## Getting Started (Try it out)
-This is an example which finds topic of BBC dataset using best combination for Pre-Processing and Community Topic Algorithm.
+This is an example tuotrial which finds topic of BBC dataset using best combination for Pre-Processing and Community Topic Algorithm.

 > Step 1: import necessary class of the library
 ```python